MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/landed-cost/vendors-landed-cost-settings.md

 # required metadata

 title: Vendor settings added for Landed cost
-description: When you enable the Landed cost module, several new fields are added to the existing Vendors page.
-Use these settings to set up the vendors that you will use together with Landed cost features.
+description: This topic describes the new fields that are added to the existing Vendors page when you enable the Landed cost module.
+You use these fields to set up the vendors that you will use together with Landed cost features.
-.
 author: RichardLuan
 manager: tfehr
 ms.date: 12/07/2020